 Accounts receivable represent income earned from the sale of tools and accessories for which the Company has not yet received payment.
 Accounts receivable are recorded at the invoiced amount and adjusted for amounts management expects to collect from balances outstanding at period-end.
 The Company estimates the allowance for credit losses based on expected future uncollectible accounts receivable using forecasts of future economic conditions in addition to information about past events and current conditions.
-The allowance for credit losses reflects the Company's best estimate of expected losses inherent in the accounts receivable balances.
 Management provides an allowance for credit losses based on the Company's historical losses, specific customer circumstances, and general economic conditions.
 Periodically, management reviews accounts receivable and adjusts the allowance based on current circumstances and charges off uncollectible receivables when all attempts to collect have been exhausted and the prospects for recovery are remote.
 Recoveries are recognized when they are received.
 Actual collection losses may differ from our estimates and could be material to our financial position, results of operations, and cash flows.
-At June 30, 2023 and December 31, 2022, an allowance for credit losses of \$1,300,000 and \$2,918,869, respectively, was recorded.
+At September 30, 2023 and December 31, 2022, an allowance for credit losses of \$2,050,917 and \$2,918,869, respectively, was recorded.